 Out of all the “hound” dogs, the Basset Hound is the most patient and mild-mannered at home.
 But if you’re out on the trail, then watch out!
 If this breed picks up an interesting scent, it will not be deterred from its investigation!

 Just because your Basset Hound doesn’t work for the local police department doesn’t mean he won’t put his skills to good use at home.
 Your Basset Hound will gladly help you locate lost and misplaced items.
-Basset Hounds are also known to “investigate” garbage bins at home, so be sure to buy bins with lids that shut tightly.
+Since Basset Hounds like to “investigate” garbage bins at home, be sure to buy bins with lids that shut tightly.
 If this isn’t the case, you may be surprised to find garbage all over your bathroom because a particular smell in the bin was too interesting for your Basset to resist.

 Though Basset Hounds are basically the Sherlock Holmes of the canine world, they make terrible guard dogs.
 Your Basset Hound will likely greet any intruder with friendly curiosity rather than territorial aggression.